Community recovery in non-binary and temporal stochastic block models: Introduction

 \item We analyse temporal SBMs where interactions between nodes are correlated over time, and both the number of nodes $N$ and the number of time slots $T$ may tend to infinity.
 For sparse networks with Markov interactions, we derive information-theoretic consistency thresholds.
 The thresholds are presented in terms of an asymptotic formula for the \Renyi divergence between two sparse Markov chains, which could be of independent interest.

-\item We provide online algorithms for multiplex networks in situations where the interaction parameters are known or unknown, with complexity linear in the number of layers $T$.
-In particular, a numerical study demonstrates that in a typical situation, we recover the correct communities in only a few steps starting from a blind random guess. \end{enumerate}
+\item We provide online algorithms for temporal networks in situations where the interaction parameters are known or unknown, with complexity linear in the number of layers $T$.
+In particular, a numerical study demonstrates that in a typical situation, we recover the correct communities starting from a blind random guess, even in very sparse regimes. \end{enumerate}